| Copyright | (c) Justin Le 2015 |

 have to worry about this!
 You shouldn't really ever be "surprised",

-because you'll always explicitly chose the resuming version for Auto
+because you'll always explicitly chose the resuming version for Autos

 you want to resume, and the non-resuming version for those you don't.